meistro57/Zodiom/README.md

 npm run build
 ```

+If `npm start` or `npm run serve` is run before installing dependencies, you'll
+see an `esbuild: not found` error.
+Always run `npm install` first to download
+all required packages.

 Start the development server (the bundle will be built automatically) and open `http://localhost:3000` in your browser:

 ```bash